SpaceTimeNarratives/spatio-textual/README.md

 # spatio-textual ✨

 A Python library for spatial textual analysis created as part of the [Spatial Narratives Project](https://spacetimenarratives.github.io/).
-It supports spatio-textual annotation, analysis and visualization for digital humanities projects, with initial applications to:
+It supports spatio-textual annotation, analysis and visualisation for digital humanities projects, with initial applications to:

 - **Corpus of Lake District Writing (CLDW)**
 - **Holocaust survivors' testimonies** (e.g., USC Shoah Foundation archives)

-This realease adds **sentence-safe chunking**, **list-of-texts input**, **file/segment IDs in output**, **JSON/JSONL saving**, and a **multiprocessing CLI**.
+This release adds **sentence-safe chunking**, **list-of-texts input**, **file/segment IDs in output**, **JSON/JSONL saving**, and a **multiprocessing CLI**.

 ---